Top of the page

 Nosebleeds are common, especially with colds or allergies.
 Many things can cause a nosebleed.

 Some nosebleeds stop on their own with pressure, others need packing, and some get cauterized (sealed).
-If your child has gauze or other packing materials in his or her nose, you will need to follow up with the doctor to have the packing removed.
-Your child may need more treatment if he or she gets nosebleeds a lot.
+If your child has gauze or other packing materials in their nose, you will need to follow up with the doctor to have the packing removed.
+Your child may need more treatment if nosebleeds occur often.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: